stryker-mutator/stryker-js/README.md

 ```

 ## Configuration
-### Available options
+### Required options
 #### Files to mutate
 **Short notation:** -m
 **Full notation:** --mutate
 **Optional:** **No**
 **Description:**
-A comma seperated list of globbing expression used for selecting the files that should be mutated.
+A comma seperated list of globbing expressions used for selecting the files that should be mutated.
 **Example:** -m src/\*\*/\*.js,a.js`

 #### All files